The club is to be known as ‘The Flying Tin Cans’.

 religious belief, social status, sexual orientation or political belief.

-No member of the group is obliged to pay a fee for membership within the group.
+No member of the club is obliged to pay a fee for membership within the club.
 Funds for the

 6. GRIEVANCE AND DISCIPLINARY PROCEDURES

-An individual or member with a complaint about treatment by the group should state their grievance
+An individual or member with a complaint about treatment by the club should state their grievance

 to a member of the Board of directors.
 The club will seek to deal with complaints in a fair and timely